-Uses For HyQvia
+Uses for HyQvia

 Immune globulin injection belongs to a group of medicines known as immunizing agents.
 It is used to prevent or treat diseases that occur when your body has a weak immune system.
 Immune globulin contains antibodies that make your immune system stronger.
-Hyaluronidase injection is a spreading substance that helps improve uptake of immune globulin into the body.
+Hyaluronidase injection is a spreading substance that helps improve the uptake of immune globulin into the body.

-Before Using HyQvia
+Before using HyQvia

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: